sgzmd/notegram/prompt.md

 - Write deterministic, testable functions.
 - Produce unit tests when feasible (JUnit 5 + MockWebServer).
 - All tests must pass prior to submission.
+- Each stage MUST contain tests and they must pass.
 - Submit all code to git after finishing stage